SDC-Team-Crocus/QandA-SystemDesign/README.md

 ```bash
 npm install
 ```
-Install the following necessary databases to your machine.:
+###Install the following necessary databases to your machine:

 Documentation for PostgreSQL can be found [here](https://www.postgresql.org/download/).
 Documentation for Redis can be found [here](https://redis.io/download/#redis-downloads).